-\paragraph{Signal Coarse-to-Fine Smoothing} A vanilla coarse-to-fine smoothing technique had previously been proposed \cite{lin2021barf} that shields the earlier stage of the pose estimation from being affected by high-frequency information and slowly introduces such information at later stages for better pose fine-tuning and better image reconstruction quality.
+A coarse-to-fine smoothing technique has been proposed \cite{lin2021barf} to shield the earlier stage of pose estimation from being affected by high-frequency information and slowly introduce such information at later stages for improved pose fine-tuning and image reconstruction quality.
 They use positional encoding and weigh the $k$-th frequency components of the inputs with $w_k$:

-where $\alpha_i = \frac{s_i - r_s}{r_e - r_s}$, $r_s$ indicates the coarse-to-fine starting point as the percentage of the training progress, $r_e$ indicates the coarse-to-fine ending point as the percentage of the training progress. $s$ indicates the percentage of training progress so far at step $i$.
-This method assumes the original coordinates are concatenated with the positional encoding features and allows initial pose estimation learning with just 3D points as inputs.
+where $\alpha_i = \frac{s_i - r_s}{r_e - r_s}$. $r_s$ is the coarse-to-fine starting point as the percentage of the training progress, $r_e$ is the coarse-to-fine ending point as the percentage of the training progress, and $s$ is the percentage of training progress so far at step $i$.
+This method assumes the original coordinates are concatenated with the positional encoding features, allowing initial pose estimation with just 3D points as inputs.

-We propose a novel coarse-to-fine strategy better suited for hash encoding learnable features.
+We propose a novel coarse-to-fine strategy better suited for learnable hash encoding features.
 Since hash grid features, accompanying the very small MLP, carry information about density and radiance distributions in the volume, they are not equivalent to scene-agnostic frequency encoding of the 3D coordinates.
-Using 0 weights of the cosine window to nullify the features at finer levels results in MLP getting stuck at the early local minima and failing to learn hash grid features efficiently.
+Using zero weights of the cosine window to nullify the features at finer levels results in MLP getting stuck at the early local minima and failing to learn hash grid features efficiently.
 Instead, starting with the coarsest level enabled, we prime the MLP by using coarse-level features in lieu of windowed-out fine-level features.
 We gradually replace such coarse-level estimates with the actually learned fine-level values as the cosine window expands.
-Therefore the features are weighted as follows
+Thus, the features are weighted with

 where $d_\alpha$ indicates the set of features that has the highest grid level with a nonzero weight.